vrm-c/vrm.dev/content/en/univrm/components/univrm_firstperson.md

 ---

 # VRMFirstPerson
-The setting related to first-person perspectives.
+Settings related to first-person perspectives.

 ## FirstPersonBone
 FirstPersonBone keeps track of a VR headset in a first-person view.